nisfa97/php-simple-router/README.md

 ```

 ## Middlewares
-Middleware can be register by alias name.
-If no name is given, it will default to
-global middleware.
-Global middlewares will run every incoming request.
+Middleware can be registered globally or with aliases for specific routes.

 ### Example
 ```php